hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 The tract K retires backwards, the face towards the right side of the room.

-The tract G, move round, and the tract M, retire round.
+The tract G, move round, and the tract M, retire round[^3].

+[^3]: Table on page 38 was omitted in this transcription.

-In moving sideways, the tract or line must also be considered as to its two sides, videlicet the upper side marked X, and the under side marked Y. Steps and half positions, which are on the upper side of the line, are to be made with the foremost foot, and those which are on the under side, with the hinder foot.
+{39} In moving sideways, the tract or line must also be considered as to its two sides, videlicet the upper side marked X, and the under side marked Y. Steps and half positions, which are on the upper side of the line, are to be made with the foremost foot, and those which are on the under side, with the hinder foot.

 The tracts marked N, are moving sideways to the right, towards the lower end of the room.